WonderingGodling/My-Mind-Space/src/site/notes/Explicitly Showcased/My General Outlook On This.md

-At The Moment Not Everything Can [[Explicitly Showcased/Me/Me\|Me]] Accessed For Example [[Skull/Concentrated Brain/Random Thoughts/Phobophilia\|This]] Is The Only Way To See That Note But Maybe Over Time Thatll Change
+At The Moment Not Everything Can [[Explicitly Showcased/Me/Me\|Me]] Accessed For Example [[Skull/Concentrated Brain/Random Thoughts/Phobophilia\|This]] Is The Only Way To See That Note But Maybe Over Time Thatll Change (That Has Changed Cheers) Who Knows
-Who Knows

 Oh And Also There Are Some Note Links That Exist But Lead Nowhere